kabbo109/web3-wallet-security-scanner/README.md

 A lightweight and beginner-friendly blockchain security tool that scans crypto wallets for potential risks, including malicious contract approvals, unsafe token permissions, and suspicious transaction behavior.

-This project is designed to simulate real-world Web3 security analysis systems used by blockchain auditors and crypto compliance teams.
+This project simulates real-world Web3 security analysis systems used by blockchain auditors and crypto compliance teams.

 ---